lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@script`
-There are many things that aren't clean or obvious from this dataset.
-For instance, when we look at the variable names, they don't clearly communicate their meaning.
-We'll need to tidy the data up as we explore it.
-We'll likely find more things to tidy in the process.
+Looking at Framingham, we quickly see there are many things that aren't tidy.
+For instance, look at the variable randid.
+What does it mean?
+We can't immediately tell, because it isn't clearly communicated.
+We'll have to tidy the data up as we explore it.

 ---